FishlandicFishy/patchwork-birb/patchwork-birb.md

   with the below software installed or readily available:
   * Any text editor.
   * A random number generator.
-* A full collection of dice from d1 to d100, with at least one each.
+* A full collection of dice from d1 to d100 with at least one each.
 * A digital camera that captures in at least 4K resolution, at a rate of at least 2048 FPS.
 * A tabletop game designing kit with its full set of cards.
 * A few tables and partitions.
-* A substantial amount of paper.
+* A substantial amount of pens and sheets of paper.
 * A working printer deemed as non-scam, as a substantial amount of documents is to be scanned.
   * HP printers are NOT recommended.
   * Printers requiring magenta ink are NOT recommended.